Lucifera (comics)

 Lucifera is an anti-heroine of the eponymous 1970s Italian comic book, published between 1971 and 1980 by Ediperiodici.
-The series, along with more well-known series of the era like Isabella and Goldrake, is among those created by Renzo Barbieri and Giorgio Cavedon, published between the late sixties and early seventies.
+The series, along with more well-known series of the era like Isabella and Goldrake, is among those created by Renzo Barbieri and Giorgio Cavedon, published between the late 1960s and early 1970s.
 The series led to the birth and development of the Italian erotic genre.

 Publication history

 The Lucifera comic book was published by Ediperiodici and ran for 170 issues from 1971 to 1980.
 A French edition was also published by Elvifrance and ran for 99 issues from 1972 to 1980.